 After they click the 'Request Tokens from Subscription' button, users will need to fill in the Token Request form with details you ask them to provide.

-If the request is below their individual limit, the request will be granted automatically.
+If the sum total of all an individuals requests is equal to, or below, their individual limit - the request will be granted automatically.
 If it is above this limit, users will be notified by email whether their request has been approved or denied.

 Responding to Token Requests

 If your department has a Metered Subscription, your role as subscription administrator will also include answering Token Requests.